Cray-HPE/docs-csm/operations/utility_storage/Add_Ceph_Node.md

 ## Zapping OSDs

-   **IMPORTANT:** Only do this if you were not able to wipe the node prior to rebuild.
-This step is not needed if a node was added.
+   **IMPORTANT:** Only do this if you are 100% certain you need to erase data from a previous install.

    **NOTE:** The commands in the Zapping OSDs section will need to be run from a node running ceph-mon.
 Typically ncn-s00(1/2/3).